Obstetrics and Gynecology

 3. At the start of the clerkship, an orientation is given.
 This includes a discussion of the expectations and responsibilities of the students and their schedules and assignments to residency teams and preceptors.
 The SGU clerkship director for Obstetrics and Gynecology and the student coordinator participate in this orientation.
 During the Orientation students will be advised how to obtain scrubs, lab coats, and ID Badges and a tour of the Ob/Gyn areas including call rooms.

 4. Students take night call no more than every third night, and one weekend call not to exceed 24 hours or one night float schedule, not to exceed residents’ hours on call.
-The student will do a maximum of 6 calls during the 6 week rotation
+The student will do a maximum of 6 calls during the 6-week rotation

 5. Students participate in attending rounds for house staff and students at least once a week and work rounds with house staff at least twice a week.